-You can detect leads before they contact you if you understand compelling event signals.
+Increase leads with Respond to Signals.
+Understand compelling event signals and detect leads before they contact you.
 It’s a game-changer if your sales team understands when great accounts are in the market and are ready to buy.
 You’ll be able to reach out with the ideal pitch, at the ideal moment, rather than waiting for clients to come to you.

 Why is it necessary to monitor and respond to signals?